 Protecting Against Serious Disease

 In light of that definition, the American Association of Equine Practitioners (AAEP) notes that the following equine vaccines meet those criteria and are identified as “core” in their vaccination guidelines.
-These include:
+The five equine core vaccines include:

 - Eastern equine encephalomyelitis (EEE)